2020 student's meeting for new RCWS Scholarship recipients in Pskov

 RCWS scholarship recipients in Pskov

-Over 16 years ago RCWS launched a scholarship program for disadvantaged children in Russia.
-During this time, the number of participants has grown from 3 in the 2003-2004 academic year to 173 in 2019-2020.
+About 19 years ago RCWS launched a scholarship program for disadvantaged children in Russia.
+During this time, the number of participants has grown from 3 in the 2003-2004 academic year to to 187 in 2020-2021.
+Majority of the students are orphans and they cannot rely on parents or relatives for any financial support.
 This help is much needed since only 3-4% of orphans graduating from high schools in Russia are accepted to colleges.
 These children often lack the financial support, guidance, motivation, and self assurance needed to pursue the college education in order to improve their prospects in life.